dougeby/IntuneDocs/intune/store-apps-windows-phone-8-1.md

 8. Select **OK**.
 9. Select **Add**.

-The app you have created is displayed in the apps list, where you can assign it to the groups that you select.
+The app that you've created is displayed in the apps list, where you can assign it to the groups that you select.

 ## Next steps